dsego/ssr-playground/README.md

 Partials/components are **async jsx functions**:
 - they can do async work, load data from the database or an external API
-- no need to prop drill data from the view/controller because a footer needs some data
+- easy to avoid prop drilling from views/controllers
 - looser coupling makes it easier to maintain

 ```jsx